• Skip to main content

 Crockpot Steel Cut Oatmeal

 Crockpot Steel Cut Oatmeal is ready when you wake up!
-So easy, just throw it in the crockpot before you go to bed, it slow cooks overnight for a healthy breakfast!
-Just add your favorite toppings, berries, a sprinkle of brown sugar, a scoop of yogurt or apple sauce and homemade granola!
+Just 2 ingredients, and 1 of them is water!
+Throw it in the crockpot before you go to bed, it slow cooks overnight, making breakfast easy and healthy!
+Just add your favorite toppings, berries, a sprinkle of brown sugar, a scoop of yogurt or applesauce and granola!

 Ingredients